Managing Your Information

 eScholarship@UMMS Institutional Repository

-eScholarship@UMMS, a new and ongoing service of the Library, is a digital repository of scholarly work from the University of Massachusetts Medical School.
+eScholarship@UMMS, an ongoing service of the Library, is a digital repository of scholarly work from the University of Massachusetts Medical School.
 Content includes dissertations, presentations, articles, conference papers and other research.
 At this time, the repository contains dissertations from the Graduate School of Biomedical Sciences and material from several other departments.

 The library has gathered resources to help you with issues of copyright.
 Note that the information is intended for informational purposes only, and should not be construed as legal advice.
-Specific copyright questions may be directed to Regina Raboin at 508-856-2099.
+Specific copyright questions may be directed to Sally Gore.

 Plagiarism is a form of academic dishonesty that occurs when someone uses the words, expressions, ideas, opinions or findings of another without giving credit to the original source.